The WW2 Roll of Honour:

 Commemorated Portsmouth Naval Memorial

-(His brother James A. Kilgour Miller also fell see above)
+(His brother James A. Kilgour-Miller also fell see above)

 Private 5256351 Natie Miller